sentinel-official/docs/scripts/api-specs/README.md

 # API spec generation

 `static/specs/LCD.yaml` and `static/specs/RPC.yaml` back the `/api?v=LCD` and
-`/api?v=RPC` pages, and `LCD.json` / `RPC.json` are their generated twins — the
+`/api?v=RPC` pages, and `LCD.json` / `RPC.json` are their generated twins: the
 reference page fetches the JSON so Stoplight gets a pre-parsed object instead of YAML to parse on the main thread.
-All four are generated — don't hand-edit them.
+All four are generated, so don't hand-edit them.

 ```bash
 ./scripts/api-specs/generate.sh v12.0.2